dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class sets the `Aspect` property, inherited from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, to `Stretch.Fill`.
-For more information about the `Aspect` property, see [Stretch shapes](index.md#stretch-shapes).
+The <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class sets the <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect> property, inherited from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, to `Stretch.Fill`.
+For more information about the <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect> property, see [Stretch shapes](index.md#stretch-shapes).

 ## Create a Rectangle

-To draw a rectangle, create a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object and sets its `WidthRequest` and `HeightRequest` properties.
-To paint the inside of the rectangle, set its `Fill` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
-To give the rectangle an outline, set its `Stroke` property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
-The `StrokeThickness` property specifies the thickness of the rectangle outline.
+To draw a rectangle, create a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object and sets its <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties.
+To paint the inside of the rectangle, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
+To give the rectangle an outline, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Stroke> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
+The <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeThickness> property specifies the thickness of the rectangle outline.
 For more information about <xref:Microsoft.Maui.Controls.Brush> objects, see [Brushes](~/user-interface/brushes/index.md).

 To give the rectangle rounded corners, set its `RadiusX` and `RadiusY` properties.
 These properties set the x-axis and y-axis radii that's used to round the corners of the rectangle.

 > [!NOTE]
 > There's also a <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle> class, that has a `CornerRadius` <xref:Microsoft.Maui.Controls.BindableProperty>, which can be used to draw rectangles with rounded corners.

-To draw a square, make the `WidthRequest` and `HeightRequest` properties of the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object equal.
+To draw a square, make the <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties of the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object equal.

 The following XAML example shows how to draw a filled rectangle: